 The ROCKIDS Foundation is still young (June 2016).
 In this period we have only been active in the former war area in the North of Sri Lanka.
 But we already realised valuable and promising results with the support of our capable partner Caritas-Valvuthayam and dedicated donors (a.o.
 Wilde Ganzen and ScanmarQED).

-We have experienced that a reliable local partner is essential to realize sustainable results.
-Our local partners are related to the Caritas network like Caritas-Valvuthayam in Mannar.
+We have experienced that reliable local partners are essential to realize sustainable results.
+Our local partners are mostly related to the Caritas network like Caritas-Valvuthayam in Mannar.
 This organization possess strong project management capabilities and has a valuable and strong netwerk in the area.
 Our key contact person is the Director of Caritas-Valvuthayam, Ref.Fr.S.Anton.
 But we have extended our local network with parish priests, staff members of Caritas-Valvuthayam and his Lordship, the bishop of Mannar as well.

 Projects in Sri Lanka

 The Covid-19 pandemic and lockdown had severe consequences for the population; schools and shops were closed for months and daily wages earners struggled hard to provide for their families.
 Together with our Dutch partners Wilde Ganzen, Havonos and SEHH and our Sri Lankan partners Caritas Valvuthayam (Mannar) and Prosperous Life (Vavuniya) we were able to send many dry ration packs (containing rice, dahl, coffee, tea), soap and information material in april, may and june 2020.

 2019: Psychosocial support and infrastructural investments (Mannar area)